stoqs/stoqs/README.md

     LICENSE       - GNU General Public License text, how this software is licensed

 The stoqs project web site has a wiki with links to presentations and periodic feature updates.
-The stoqs-discuss list in Google Groups is also a good place to post questions or any sort of comments about STOQS.
+The [stoqs-discuss](https://groups.google.com/forum/#!forum/stoqs-discuss) list in Google Groups is also a good place to post questions or any sort of comments about STOQS.

---
-Mike McCann
-MBARI 23 May 2013